Updated: June 03, 2025

 How much deposit is needed?

-It is possible to borrow with no deposit but only a handful of lenders offer this and there are strict eligibility criteria.
-The bigger the deposit you have, the more likely a lender is to approve your application.
+It is possible to borrow with no deposit, but only a handful of lenders offer this, and there are strict eligibility criteria.
+The bigger your deposit, the more likely a lender will approve your application.

 How a broker can help with a £180,000 mortgage

-Look at any mortgage comparison site and you’ll quickly see that even the rates on offer with high street lenders differ greatly.
-And that’s before you consider the deals on offer with specialist mortgage providers – some of whom you may never have heard of.
+Look at any mortgage comparison site, and you’ll quickly see that even the rates on offer with high street lenders differ significantly.
+And that’s before you consider the deals with specialist mortgage providers – some of whom you may never have heard of.

-As you can see in the table above, changing the rate or term of a £180,000 mortgage can have a huge impact on affordability.
+As the table above shows, changing the rate or term of a £180,000 mortgage can significantly impact affordability.

-A broker will help you cut through the confusion to find the best deal for your circumstances and make sure you don’t overpay.
-If you get in touch, we can arrange for an advisor we work with to contact you straight away for a free, no obligation chat.
+A broker can help you cut through the confusion to find the best deal for your circumstances and avoid overpaying.
+If you contact us, we can arrange for an advisor we work with to contact you immediately for a free, no-obligation chat.

 Other factors affecting monthly payments